New Mexico Statewide Race Gender Class Data Policy Consortium

 As the United States -- and the world -- gets more diverse and cultures interact to an unprecedented degree, it's important to have a place where we can study and talk about things like, What is "race", class, and gender, and how do they play out in politics and government policy?
 How does our ideas about these differences affect our daily realities?

-Established July 2014, first in the country, Mission: harmonize data for better serving diverse communities through intersectional knowledge projects or the importance of examining the simultaneity race, gender, class and other social locations within systems of inequality for equity-based policy making and practice.
+Established July 2014, first in the country, the mission of the New Mexico Statewide Race, Gender Class Data Policy Consortium includes harmonizing data for better serving diverse communities through intersectional knowledge projects or the importance of examining the simultaneity race, gender, class and other social locations within systems of inequality for equity-based policy making and practice.

 The Consortium aspires to be a national leader in establishing pathways -- from harmonized data collection, analysis, and reporting to effective policy that addresses the needs of the diverse communities in New Mexico and beyond